-20 Letting School premises
+20. Organisations or Individuals Letting School Premises

 Schools have a duty to ensure that appropriate arrangements are in place to keep children safe when allowing outside organisations to use their facilities.
 If the activity is being run by the school, or overseen by the school, then this policy and the school's procedures apply.
-If not, then the school should seek assurance that the body concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed).
+If not, and the school is renting out their space to an organisation or individual, then the school must seek assurance that the body concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed) and ensure that there are arrangements in place for the provider to liaise with the school on these matters where appropriate.
+This applies regardless of whether or not the children who attend any of these services or activities are children on the school roll.
+Guidance around keeping children safe in out of school settings can be found here.
+This document details the safeguarding arrangements that schools should expect these providers to have in place, and schools must check that any hirers have met this guidance.

-Should the organisation wishing to use the school premises not have any safeguarding polices or procedures in place, then the organisation should not be allowed to let the facilities.
-The school should also ensure safeguarding requirements are included in any transfer of control agreement (i.e. Lease or hire agreement), as a condition of use and occupation of the premises; and that failure to comply with this would lead to termination of the agreement.
+Should the organisation wishing to use the school premises not have any safeguarding policies or procedures in place, then the organisation must not be allowed to let the facilities.
+The school should also ensure safeguarding requirements are included in any transfer of control agreement (i.e. lease or hire agreement), as a condition of use and occupation of the premises; and that failure to comply with this would lead to termination of the agreement.